Table of Contents

 Business planning

-This feature allows managers to compare data through different variables (time, department, cost centre) and different scenarios, thus, enables them to plan for the future in detail.
+This feature allows managers to compare data through different variables (time, department, cost centre) and different scenarios, thus, enabling them to plan for the future in detail.

 Collaboration tool

-Accounting software that allows simultaneous connection across the organisation can ensure that only relevant personnel will be involved in the process, and guarantee reports are done on-time and complied to industry standards.
+Accounting software that allows simultaneous connection across the organisation can ensure that only relevant personnel will be involved in the process, and guarantee reports are done on time and complied with industry standards.

 Reservations